 Kristen Schaal – Comedian, Actress

-Known for Bob’s Burgers and Flight of the Conchords, Schaal grew up in Boulder and attended CU before making it big in Hollywood.
+Known for Bob’s Burgers and Flight of the Conchords, Kristen Schaal grew up in Boulder and attended CU before building a successful career in television and film.

 David Fincher – Director (Fight Club, Se7en, The Social Network)

-The visionary filmmaker attended high school in Boulder before going on to direct some of Hollywood’s most critically acclaimed films.
+The visionary filmmaker behind Fight Club, Se7en, and The Social Network attended high school in Boulder before becoming one of Hollywood’s most critically acclaimed directors.

 Scott Carpenter – NASA Astronaut

-Born and raised in Boulder, Carpenter was one of NASA’s original Mercury 7 astronauts.
-He was the second American to orbit the Earth and also became an undersea explorer.
+Born and raised in Boulder, Carpenter was one of NASA’s original Mercury Seven astronauts.
+He became the second American to orbit the Earth and later worked as an undersea explorer and environmental advocate.

 Jello Biafra – Punk Rock Legend